Constructing pseudo-Anosovs from expanding interval maps: Review of generalized pseudo-Anosovs

 We assume from now on that $M$ is primitive.
 In this case, the Perron-Frobenius theorem states that the spectral radius $\rho(M)>0$ of $M$ is in fact a real eigenvalue of $M$, called the \textit{dominant eigenvalue} of $M$.
 The Perron-Frobenius theorem further states that the dominant eigenvalue is simple, and that the associated one-dimensional eigenspace is spanned by a positive eigenvector $u=(u_i)$, while no other eigenspace contains a positive eigenvector.
-Normalizing this eigenvector such that $\sum_i u_i=1$ determines a canonical eigenvector associated to $M$.
+We normalize this eigenvector to have unit $L^1$-norm: that is, $\sum_i u_i=1$.

 If $\lambda=\rho(M)$ is the Perron eigenvalue of $M$, let $x'=(x_1, \ldots, x_n)$ denote the canonical positive left $\lambda$-eigenvector associated to $M$ such that $\sum_i x_i=1$, and let $y'=(y_1, \ldots, y_n)$ denote the positive right $\lambda$-eigenvector of $M$ such that $\sum_i x_iy_i=1$.
 One shows that these can be extended to left- and right- $\lambda$-eigenvectors of $N$, i.e. that there exist possibly infinite vectors $x$, $y$ such that $xN=\lambda x$ and $Ny=\lambda y$.
 Moreover, it is not hard to see that $x=(x_1, \ldots, x_n, 0 ,0, \ldots)$.